 1. Have a current, satisfactory criminal background check.
 2. Have a minimum cumulative overall GPA of 2.75 in previous undergraduate/graduate coursework.
 In accordance with the Texas Education Code, (TEC), §21.0441(b), an exception to the minimum GPA requirement may be granted by the program director only in extraordinary circumstances.
 An applicant is eligible for this exception if: - (i) documentation and certification from the program director that an applicant's work, business, or career experience demonstrates achievement equivalent to the academic achievement represented by the GPA requirement; and - (ii) in accordance with the TEC, §21.0441(a)(2)(B), an applicant must pass an appropriate content certification examination as specified in paragraph (4)(C) of this subsection for each subject in which the applicant seeks certification prior to admission.
 In accordance with the TEC, §21.0441(b), applicants who do not meet the minimum GPA requirement and have previously been admitted into an EPP may request permission to register for an appropriate content certification examination if the applicant is not seeking admission to the same EPP that previously granted test approval for a certification examination in the same certification class.
-3. Copy of service record showing 2 completed years in the field

-4. Successfully complete an interview with the Graduate Program Director and the Dean of the School of Education
+3. Successfully complete an interview with the Graduate Program Director and the Dean of the School of Education